warrengray/recipes/currychickenmeatpie.md

 Instructions

-1. Preheat the oven
-Preheat your oven to 375°F (190°C).
-If you have a pie plate and an unbaked pie shell, line the plate with your pie shell.
-(If you already have a complete shell in a disposable tin, skip this step.)

-2. Sauté aromatics

-Heat the cooking oil in a large skillet or Dutch oven over medium-high heat.

-Add the chopped onion, and cook until it softens and starts to become translucent, about 4–5 minutes.

-Stir in the garlic and ginger, cooking for another minute (be careful not to burn the garlic).

-3. Brown the chicken

-Add the chicken chunks to the skillet.
-Season lightly with salt and pepper.

-Cook until the chicken is lightly browned on all sides, about 5–6 minutes.
-It does not have to be fully cooked through at this stage.

-4. Add spices and tomato paste

-Stir in the curry powder, chili flakes/chili powder (if using), and tomato paste (if using).

-Continue to cook for another minute, allowing the spices to bloom and become fragrant.

-5. Combine potatoes, peas, and liquid

-Add the diced potatoes and peas.
-Stir everything together.

-Pour in the chicken stock.
-Scrape up any browned bits from the bottom of the pan—those add flavor.

-If you prefer a creamier gravy, stir in the coconut milk or heavy cream at this time.

-6. Thicken the sauce

-In a small bowl, mix the flour (or cornstarch) with a few tablespoons of cold water to form a slurry.

-Stir this slurry into the simmering curry mixture.

-Bring the sauce to a gentle boil and then reduce the heat to a simmer.
-Let it cook for about 10–15 minutes, or until the potatoes are fork-tender and the sauce has thickened.

-If it seems too thick, you can thin it slightly with more stock or water.

-If it’s too thin, simmer uncovered for a few extra minutes to reduce.

-7. Taste and adjust seasoning

-Check the seasoning, adding more salt, pepper, or additional curry powder to taste.

-You want the mixture to be well-seasoned because the pie shell can mellow the flavors slightly.

-8. Assemble the pie

-Spoon the thickened curry chicken filling into the pie shell.

-If you prefer, you can top it with another layer of pie dough or puff pastry for a fully enclosed pie—just remember to cut a few slits for steam to escape.
-Otherwise, an open-faced pie works too.

-9. Bake

-Place the pie on a baking sheet (this helps catch any drips).

-Transfer to the preheated oven and bake for 25–35 minutes, or until the crust is golden brown and the filling is bubbly.

-If you’re using a top crust or puff pastry, brush it lightly with an egg wash (1 egg whisked with 1 tablespoon of water) for extra color.

-10. Rest and serve

-Let the pie rest for about 10 minutes before cutting.
-This helps the filling set.

-Slice and enjoy with a simple side salad or chutney.
+1. Preheat the Oven

+Preheat to 375°F (190°C).

+2. Brown the Chicken

+Warm 2 tablespoons of oil in a large skillet over medium-high heat.

+Pat the chicken pieces dry and season lightly with salt and pepper.

+Add them to the hot skillet in a single layer (work in batches if needed so they don’t steam).

+Brown for 3–4 minutes on each side.
+Remove and set aside.

+3. Sauté Aromatics

+In the same skillet (with the browned bits left in the pan), reduce heat to medium.

+Add the chopped onion and cook until it becomes translucent, about 4–5 minutes.

+Stir in garlic and ginger, cooking for about 1 minute more (avoid burning).

+4. Bloom Spices & Reintroduce Chicken

+Return the browned chicken to the skillet.

+Add 2–3 tablespoons curry powder and ½ tablespoon chili powder.
+Stir for 1 minute to let the spices bloom.

+For extra depth, add 1 tablespoon tomato paste (optional).

+5. Add Potatoes, Peas & Liquid

+Stir in the diced potatoes and peas.

+Pour in 1½ cups (360 ml) chicken stock (or water).

+If you want a creamier gravy, stir in ½ cup (120 ml) coconut milk or ¼ cup heavy cream.

+6. Thicken the Filling

+In a small bowl, combine 1½ tablespoons flour (or cornstarch) with a few tablespoons of cold water to form a slurry.

+Stir this slurry into the simmering curry.

+Bring the mixture to a gentle boil, then reduce to a simmer.

+Cook for about 10–15 minutes, or until the potatoes are fork-tender and the sauce has thickened to a stew-like consistency.

+Tip: If the sauce is too thick, add a splash more stock.
+If it’s too thin, simmer uncovered a bit longer.

+7. Taste & Adjust Seasoning

+Add salt and pepper to taste.
+Don’t be shy about adjusting—this filling should be bold and well-seasoned.

+8. Cool the Filling

+Remove from heat and let the filling rest for 5–10 minutes.

+This step prevents the crust from getting soggy by allowing excess steam and moisture to escape.

+9. Assemble the Pie

+If you prefer an extra-crisp bottom crust, par-bake (blind bake) your pie shell for 10–12 minutes.
+Otherwise, you can skip that.

+Spoon the slightly cooled filling into the unbaked 9-inch pie shell.

+Optional: Top with a second layer of pastry, making sure to cut slits for steam to escape.

+10. Bake

+Place the pie on a baking sheet (to catch any overflow).

+Bake in the preheated 375°F (190°C) oven for about 35 minutes, or until the top crust is flaky and golden, and the filling is bubbling around the edges.

+11. Rest

+Let the pie rest for at least 20 minutes before slicing.
+This resting time helps the filling set and makes for cleaner slices.

 ---

-Tips & Variations
+Serving & Additional Tips

+Bottom Crust Texture: After 35 minutes, the bottom crust will be slightly soft but not soggy, and the top crust will be nicely flaky.

+Salt Check: If it tastes under-seasoned at the end, a finishing sprinkle of salt can make all the flavors pop.

+Variations:

-1. Alternative Proteins: Swap chicken for turkey, ground beef, or lamb.
+Swap chicken for lamb, turkey, or ground beef.

-2. Vegetarian Option: Omit the chicken, add extra vegetables like carrots, cauliflower, or chickpeas, and use vegetable stock.

-3. Spice Mix: Feel free to experiment with different spice blends—garam masala or a bit of turmeric adds extra flavor and color.
+For a vegetarian option, omit chicken and add more veggies or legumes (chickpeas, carrots, cauliflower).

-4. Make Ahead: Prepare the filling in advance and store in an airtight container in the fridge for up to two days.
-Assemble and bake when ready.
+Storage: Cool leftovers completely, then store in an airtight container in the fridge for up to 3 days.

-5. Serving Suggestion: For a classic samosa vibe, serve each slice with a bit of mango chutney or fresh mint-coriander chutney on the side.

----

-Enjoy your curry chicken meat pie!
-By reducing and thickening the filling before baking, you’ll have a tasty, rich gravy that complements the flaky pie shell—and no thin, soupy surprises.
+Enjoy your Curry Chicken Meat Pie—a comforting dish that combines the vibrant spices of curry with a rich, hearty filling and a wonderfully crisp (yet slightly soft-bottomed) crust.
 Bon appétit!